Modern Slavery Statement for Financial Year 2018

 This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for InterXion Carrier Hotel Limited (“InterXion”) for the financial year ending 31 December 2018 and sets out the steps that InterXion has taken, and is continuing to take, to prevent modern slavery or human trafficking in our business and/or within our supply chain.

 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
 InterXion has a zero-tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within our business and/or our supply chain.

 InterXion is part of the InterXion Group.
 The InterXion Group is a leading provider of carrier and cloud-neutral colocation data centre services in Europe.
-We serve a wide range of customers through 45 data centres’ in 11 countries in Western Europe with over 600 connectivity providers, 21 European Internet exchangers and most leading cloud and digital media platforms across its footprint.
+We serve a wide range of customers through more than 50 data centres in 11 countries in Western Europe with over 700 connectivity providers, 21 European Internet exchangers and most leading cloud and digital media platforms across its footprint.